-Possible medications that your physician may prescribe for chronic pancreatitis include:
+Possible medications that your doctor may prescribe for chronic pancreatitis include:

 - pain medication

-- artificial enzymes, if your levels are too low to digest food normally
+- artificial digestive enzymes if your enzyme levels are too low to digest food normally

 Surgery is not necessary for most people.
-However, if you have severe pain that is not responding to medication, removing part of your pancreas can sometimes provide relief.
-Surgery may also be used to unblock your pancreatic duct or to widen it if it is too narrow.
+However, if you have severe pain that isn’t responding to medication, removing part of your pancreas can sometimes provide relief.
+Surgery may also be used to unblock your pancreatic duct or to widen it if it’s too narrow.

 It’s important to avoid alcohol after you’ve been diagnosed with chronic pancreatitis, even if alcohol wasn’t the cause of your illness.
 You should also avoid smoking because it can increase your risk of developing pancreatic cancer.
 You may need to limit the amount of fat in your diet and take vitamins.